dalek-cryptography/curve25519-dalek/README.md

 `SIZE` is `32` or `64`.
 As in the above section, this can also be placed in `~/.cargo/config`.

-**NOTE:** Using a word size of 32 will automatically prevent [SIMD backend] selection as this requires the 64 bit word size and will result a compile error if simd is attempted as a manual backend override.
+Note: The [SIMD backend] requires a word size of 64 bits.
+Attempting to set bits=32 and backend=`simd` will yield a compile error.

 ### Cross-compilation

 Because backend selection is done by target, cross-compiling will select the correct word size automatically.
-For example, on an x86-64 Linux machine, `curve25519-dalek` will use the `u32` target backend if the following is run:
+For example, if a x86-64 Linux machine runs the following commands, `curve25519-dalek` will be compiled with the 32-bit `serial` backend.
 ```console
 $ sudo apt install gcc-multilib # (or whatever package manager you use)
 $ rustup target add i686-unknown-linux-gnu